2012 Waller killings: Sentencing

 Sesler was arrested and charged with three counts of capital murder shortly after the family shooting.
 On August 2, 2012, Sesler plead guilty to all charges and was sentenced to life imprisonment without the possibility of parole, the right to which he reportedly told the judge to take away because he feared he was a danger to himself and those around him.
-The Waller police chief described the courtroom as "somber" and didn't hear Sesler speak during sentencing.
+The Waller police chief described the courtroom as "somber" and did not hear Sesler speak during sentencing.

-Many residents of Waller suspected Sesler would receive the death penalty and were disappointed in the sentence handed down.
+Many residents of Waller thought Sesler would receive the death penalty and were disappointed in the sentence handed down.

-As of 2024, Sesler is serving his sentence in the Terrell Unit in unincorporated Brazoria County, Texas.
-Previously, he was located in the McConnell Unit, located in unincorporated Bee County, Texas.
+As of 2026, Sesler is serving his sentence in the Memorial Unit.
+Previously, he was located in the Terrell Unit in 2024 and the McConnell Unit in 2018.